nancyhild/nmb-ow-doc/actions.md

 package-name/action-name
 ```

-A Nimbella project with actions contains a _packages_ directory, with subdirectory representing the name of the package.
+A Nimbella project with actions contains a _packages_ directory, with a subdirectory representing the name of the package.

 For example, here's a project called `example1`, which contains a package named `demo` and an action named `hello`:

 ![](assets/actions-9faf988d.svg)

 The fully qualified action name is `demo/hello`.

+**Tip: **If you want an action to have a simple name (no package qualification), put it in a package directory called _default_.
+In that case, no package qualifier is prepended.

 In this example, the action is a JavaScript function, indicated by the `.js` extension, and it runs using a [Node.js](http://nodejs.org/) runtime.